 Basic income per share computations are based on the weighted average number of shares outstanding during each year.
-Dilutive earnings per share reflects the additional common shares that would have been outstanding if dilutive potential common shares had been issued.
+Dilutive earnings per share reflect the additional common shares that would have been outstanding if dilutive potential common shares had been issued.
 Potential common shares that may be issued relate to outstanding common stock warrants and are determined by the Treasury Method.
-For the year ended December 31, 2017 there were no potential common shares.
-For the year ended December 31, 2016 potential common shares of 881,978, were anti-dilutive and were not included in the calculation.
+For the years ended December 31, 2018 and 2017, there were no potential common shares.
 Basic and diluted net income per common share calculations follows:

-(Amounts in Thousands, Except For the years ended Share and Per Share Data) Dece mbe er 31, 2017 2016 Net income \$ 3,094 \$ 958 Weighted average shares outstanding 23,472,012 23,354,155 Weighted average dilutive shares outstanding 23,472,012 23,354,155 Basic and diluted income per share \$ 0.13 \$ 0.04
+(Amounts in Thousands, Except For the years ended Share and Per Share Data) December 31, 2018 2017 Net income \$ 919 \$ 3,094 Weighted average shares outstanding 23,922,086 23,472,012 Weighted average dilutive shares outstanding 23,992,086 23,472,012 Basic and diluted income per share \$ 0.04 \$ 0.13